Hessery/Portfolio/README.md

 Here are a few projects I've recently worked on.
 Want to know more?
 Contact me.

 ## [Wold Pack Island](https://apps.apple.com/app/id1453048068)
-> In app purchases and mini games.

 A club penguin inspired mmo for pc/mac/android/ios.
+In app purchases and mini games.

 ## [39th gm(48) - Little Cosmonaunt](https://gm48.net/game/1971/little-cosmonaut)
-> Team leader, programming and sound and level design.

 A relaxing exploration based platformer about building a rocket.
+Team leader, programming and sound and level design.

 ## [38th gm(48) - Disc Dash](https://gm48.net/game/1855/disc-dash)
-> Team leader, programing and ai.

 A Tron inspired disc throwing game with PvP and PvE.
+Team leader, programing and ai.

 ## [Crazy Eight Collector](https://oke-oku.itch.io/crazy-eight-collector)
-> Everything.

 A tile based stacking game with a twist.
+Everything.

 ## [EasyForms](https://marketplace.yoyogames.com/assets/10060/easyforms)
-> The whole lot of it.

 A super flexable tool for creating functional window/form based UI with minimal code.
+The whole lot of it.

+---

 # Contact Me